With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBurrell Behavioral Health Carrollton Clinic is a mental health facility in Carrollton, MO, located at 305 North Mason Street, in the 64633 zip code.
 Burrell Behavioral Health Carrollton Clinic provides telemedicine/telehealth and outpatient treatment.
-Burrell Behavioral Health Carrollton Clinic provides dialectical behavior therapy, psychotropic medication and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
+Burrell Behavioral Health Carrollton Clinic provides dialectical behavior therapy, behavior modification and individual psychotherapy to seniors 65 or older, adults and young adults.
 Burrell Behavioral Health Carrollton Clinic also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
 Some other services available at Burrell Behavioral Health Carrollton Clinic include case management and psychosocial rehabilitation services.

 Learn MoreFamily Conservancy is a mental health treatment center in Kansas City, Missouri, located at 4240 Blue Ridge Boulevard, Suite 434, part of the 64133 zip code.
 Family Conservancy provides outpatient treatment.
-Family Conservancy also offers trauma therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Family Conservancy also provides case management, court-ordered outpatient treatment and legal advocacy.
+Family Conservancy also offers individual psychotherapy, cognitive behavioral therapy and trauma therapy to seniors 65 or older, adults and children / adolescents.
+Family Conservancy also provides case management, court-ordered outpatient treatment and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.